 The third video, shown primarily in the US, featured the band in a live performance setting (performing along to the studio track) while being kissed and hugged by adoring concertgoers.

-This was produced by Trevor Horn, a former member of the bands Yes, The Buggles and Art Of Noise.
-When this song hit #1 in the UK the week of January 28, 1984, "Owner Of A Lonely Heart
+The song was produced by Trevor Horn, a former member of the bands Yes, The Buggles and Art Of Noise.
+When it hit #1 in the UK the week of January 28, 1984, "Owner Of A Lonely Heart

 " by Yes was at #1 in the United States.
 Horn produced that song as well, making him the only producer to score simultaneous #1s in the UK and US with songs by different artists.
 Other acts Horn produced include ABC, Godley & Creme, Paul McCartney, Seal, Simple Minds, Lisa Stansfield, Rod Stewart and Tatu.